ttanhvu1712/docker-learn/README.md

 - Use:
   - `docker pull IMAGE_NAME` to pull image.
 Optional if you want to pull image only.
   - `docker run IMAGE_NAME` to run image.
 You could call this command instantly without pull, docker will try to find the image locally, if it is not available, then it should pull from remote published docker hubs

+#### Setting up env

+We have 3 ways to setting the env variable before running container

+- Adding default env in Dockerfile with ENV
+- Used -e / --env flag in `docker run` command: `docker run -e PORT=80 -e BE_HOST=redaction.ecom.vn image_name`
+- Adding .env file to root folder and use `--env-file ./.env` with docker run command `docker run --env-file ./.env image_name`